 Volunteers collect and update different structure feature types in all 50 states, as well as in Puerto Rico and the U.S. Virgin Islands.
-The structure feature types include schools, colleges and universities, fire and emergency management stations, law enforcement, prisons and correctional facilities, hospitals, ambulance services, cemeteries, post offices, and courthouses.
+The structure feature types include schools, colleges and universities, fire and emergency management stations, law enforcement, prisons and correctional facilities, hospitals, ambulance services, cemeteries, post offices, courthouses, and city/town halls.
 Through a tiered-editing approach, volunteers improve the structures data by adding new features, removing obsolete points, and correcting existing data.
 The updates are then incorporated into The National Map and ultimately into U.S. Topo maps.
-As of June 2018, over 2,600 users have made more than 454,000 edits to over 349,000 unique points.
+As of July 2019, more than 1,800 users have made over 546,000 edits to over 433,000 unique points.

 TNMCorps incorporates a variety of strategies to motivate and engage volunteers while simultaneously facilitating focused data collection resulting in high-quality data.
 These strategies include the tiered-editing process, mapping challenges, virtual recognition badges, social media engagement, bi-monthly newsletters, and regular news releases.
 Volunteers are from the general public and include youth from various organizations such as 4-H and scouting, retirees, students, and anyone with an interest in contributing to The National Map.

-USGS TMNCorps volunteer contributions from March 29, 2012, to July 31, 2017, with fiscal year 2018 edits highlighted.
+USGS TMNCorps volunteer contributions from March 29, 2012, to July 31, 2019.
 Each point on the map represents a single volunteer-edited structure feature.
 These volunteer contributions include edited, added, verified, and deleted points.